 Well… didn’t happen with the last lies admitted to.
 What else are they holding from us or directing us away from?

-Did Joseph really die with a Jupiter Talisman on him like quantifiable LDS historians claim that has since been ex-communicated?
+Did Joseph really die with a Jupiter Talisman on him like quantifiable LDS historians claim like Michael Quinn and Grant Palmer that have since been ex-communicated?

 That’s a doozy if true.